-- 3.501 Public Easements - a.
-Easements for public sewers less than or equal to 12-inches in diameter shall be a minimum of 15-feet wide.
-Easements for public sewers greater than 12-inches in diameter shall be a minimum of 20-feet wide. - b.
-Easements for sewer greater than 24-inches in diameter or more than 8feet deep shall require wider easements in increments of 5-feet. - 3.502 Private Easements - a.
-Private easements for service lines are the responsibility of the private owners.
-However, if the design plans for a development require a service line to cross another property the private easements shall be shown on the plans and must be included in the plat. - b.
-Private easements shall not be permitted within the public right-of-way.
+3.501 Public Easements

+- a.
+Easements for public sewer less than or equal to 12-inches in diameter shall be a minimum of 15-feet wide.
+Easements for public sewer greater than 12-inches in diameter shall be a minimum of 20-feet wide. - Easements for sewer greater than 24-inches in diameter or more than 8feet deep shall require wider easements.
+Easements will be enlarged in increments of 5-feet.

+3.502 Private Easements

+- a.
+Private easements for service lines are the responsibility of the owner.
+However, if the design plans for a development require a service line to cross another's property, the private easements shall be shown on the plans and must be included in the plat. - b.
+Private easements shall not be permitted within the Public Right-of-Way.